ManuelDogbatse/vaultwarden_on_raspberry_pi/contents/docker_setup/README.md

-# Setting Up Docker on Raspberry Pi
+# Setting up Docker on the Raspberry Pi

 ### Table of Contents